uboslinux/ubos-docs/sphinx/developers/ubos-backup.rst

 ---------

 ``filetype``
-   This file contains the fixed string ``UBOS::Backup::ZipFileBackup;v1`` to identify this ZIP file as a UBOS backup file in version 1.
+   This file contains a fixed string to identify this ZIP file as a UBOS backup file in version 1.

+   Fixed string: ``UBOS::Backup::ZipFileBackup;v1``

 ``starttime``
-   This file contains the (starting) time at which this backup file was being created, in the UTC time zone in RFC 3339 format, e.g. ``2014-12-31T23:59:01.234Z``.
+   This file contains the (starting) time at which this backup file was being created, in the UTC time zone in RFC 3339 format.

+   Example: ``2014-12-31T23:59:01.234Z``.

 ``sites/``
    This directory contains the :term:`Site JSON` files of all sites that have been backed up